charlesnicholson/nanoprintf/README.md

 	* `%n`: Write the number of bytes written to the pointer vararg
 	* `%f`/`%F`: Floating-point values

+## Floating Point

+Floating point conversion is performed by extracting the value into 64:64 fixed-point with an extra field that specifies the number of leading zero fractional digits before the first nonzero digit.
+No rounding is currently performed; values are simply truncated at the specified precision.
+This is done for simplicity, speed, and code footprint.

+Despite `nano` in the name, there's no way to do away with double entirely, since the C language standard says that floats are promoted to double any time they're passed into variadic argument lists. nanoprintf casts all doubles back down to floats before doing any conversions.

 ## Development

 To get the environment and run tests (linux / mac only for now):